Review: Is The Chase Freedom Unlimited® Card Right for You?

 Beyond the valuable cash back rewards the Chase Freedom Unlimited® card offers, you’ll receive other benefits, too.

 0%-interest balance transfers: Get 0% APR on balance transfers for up to 15 months.
+After that 15-month period ends, a variable APR of 17.24%-25.99% applies.
 Doing a balance transfer could help you save money and pay off your debt ahead of schedule.

-Free credit score: Get your credit score for free with Chase Credit Journey.
+Free credit score: Get your free credit score, updated weekly with Credit Journey℠.

 Zero liability protection: You won’t be held responsible for unauthorized charges made on your card.